 This is what all your hard work was for.
 Your new home build is completed.
-You will be aware that the home is near ready by keeping in contact with the selling agent or visiting the build-site.
+You will be aware that the home is near ready by keeping in contact with the selling agent or visiting the building site.
 It’s important to understand your legal fees for buying a house.
 Use your common sense in judging what stage you are at.

-When your Solicitor receives the completion notice they prepare your Closing Statement which includes your booking deposit, contract deposit, Help to Buy amount (if applicable), your loan amount, legal costs and finally the balance payable by you to complete.
+When your Solicitor receives the completion notice, they prepare your Closing Statement, which includes your booking deposit, contract deposit, Help to Buy amount (if applicable), your loan amount, legal costs and finally, the balance payable by you to complete.

 Typically delays arise if: